Adrian Pennock: Norwich City

+Gravesend & Northfleet

 Injuries forced Pennock to retire from League football in 2003, after which he signed for Football Conference side Gravesend & Northfleet, where he was also assistant manager.

-In January 2006 he was involved in a dispute with Gillingham chairman Paul Scally over a testimonial match which Pennock alleged he was promised as part of his final contract at Gillingham but which never materialised.
+In January 2006, he was involved in a dispute with Gillingham chairman Paul Scally over a testimonial match which Pennock alleged he was promised as part of his final contract at Gillingham but which never materialised.

 Managerial career

 Welling United

 In January 2005 Pennock was appointed manager of Welling United of the Conference South and by the end of the season had guided them to their best league position for six years.

 Stoke City (coach)

 He left Welling at the end of the 2006–07 season to take up a coaching position at Stoke City, under his former Gillingham manager, Tony Pulis.
 He was initially appointed youth team boss at Stoke.
 In January 2010, Pennock expressed an interest in one day returning to management.
 In the summer of 2011 he made the step up to become first team coach at Stoke.
 He left the club at the end of the 2012–13 season.